lukso-network/tools-up-provider/README.md

 )
 ```

-## Page side of the provider
+## Parent page side of the up-provider

-Server side (i.e. parent page of the iframe) setup
+The parent page side of the up-provider, is used in pages that host mini-apps and can pass up connections from iframes to a parent provider like `window.ethereum` (referred to as orignalProvider below)

 ```ts
 import { UPClientChannel, createUPProviderConnector } from '@lukso/up-provider'